ChamodiDH/weather-data-dashboard/README.md

    cd weather_app

-2. Install the project using:
+3. Install the project using:
     ```bash
    npm install

-4.Configure Auth0:
+4. Configure Auth0:
 - Create an Auth0 account and set up your application.
 -  Configure your Auth0 credentials in the project settings.

-5.Start the development server:
+5. Start the development server:

   ```bash
   npm start